Aromasin (chemical name: exemestane) is an aromatase inhibitor approved by the U.S. Food and Drug Administration (FDA) to treat:

 In most cases, you'll take Aromasin for 2 or 3 years.
 Doctors may recommend that some women take it for a longer time.

 Does insurance cover Aromasin?

 While costs vary, Aromasin can cost several hundred dollars per month.
+Aromasin also is available as a generic medicine, which is usually less expensive.
 If you have health insurance, check with your insurance company to see if and how much of the cost of Aromasin is covered.
 If you don't have health insurance or your insurance doesn't cover the cost of Aromasin, ask your doctor or nurse about programs in your area that may be able to help.